 a board member will broadcast a reminder to all of the players and spectators to follow these guidelines.

-With practices starting June 8 and an already shortened season, it is important for those required to attend the evaluations.
-This will allow sufficient time for teams to be assigned and practices to start in a timely fashion.
+- With practices starting June 8 and an already shortened season, it is important for those required to attend the evaluations so teams can be assigned and practices can start timely.

-A “Red Hat” board member will be enforcing these regulations at each game and from time to time during practice
+1. A “Red Hat” board member will be enforcing these regulations at each game and from time to time during practices.

 The Little Leaguers of Kenosha is most concerned for the health and safety of all...managers, coaches, umpires, players, and fans.
 Thank you for your patience as we work through this process.